inputlogic/elements/components/modal/README.md

 ## Usage

+First, you need to have a root dom node to render modals into.
+So inside your `<body>` add `<div id='modals' />`.

-First, you need to define at least one modal.
+Then, you need to define at least one modal.
 The only requirement is that the top-level element for your Component needs to be `<Modal />`:

 ```javascript
 import Modal from '@app-elements/modal'